If You Related to Francesca Bridgerton’s Orgasm Difficulties, You’re Not Alone

 Lovehoney Bliss Orgasm Balm

-Bliss is a topical balm designed to increase sensitivity in the clitoris.
-It comes in a small heart-shaped tin and is white in colour and has a creamy consistency that melts onto your fingers – similar to a lip balm.
+It comes in a small, heart-shaped tin.
+The balm itself is white in colour and has a creamy consistency that melts with the warmth of your fingers.

 Lovehoney Bliss Orgasm Balm